Power Distributors and Dispatchers

 75.00 | Problem Sensitivity | The ability to tell when something is wrong or is likely to go wrong.
 It does not involve solving the problem, only recognizing that there is a problem. |

-72.00 | Written Comprehension | The ability to read and understand information and ideas presented in writing. |
+72.00 | Oral Comprehension | The ability to listen to and understand information and ideas presented through spoken words and sentences. |

 72.00 | Inductive Reasoning | The ability to combine pieces of information to form general rules or conclusions (includes finding a relationship among seemingly unrelated events). |